Japan

-The Economy of Japan
+The Economic Activity of Japan

 Government-industry cooperation, a strong work ethic, mastery of high technology, and a comparatively small defense allocation (1% of GDP) helped Japan advance with extraordinary rapidity.